-Thyroid cancer treatment can be thought of as a process.
+Treating thyroid cancer is a process.
 The process includes:

 Surgery to remove the thyroid gland.

-Thyroid ablation to rid the body of “left over” thyroid cells with use of a radioiodine capsule.
+Thyroid ablation to destroy the “leftover” thyroid cells using a radioiodine capsule.

 Blood tests to check TSH and thyroglobulin levels.

-Total body radioiodine metastatic survey scans to check for remnants of the thyroid as well as for any spread of cancer cells.
-The scans may be done more than one time to follow progress of treatment.
+Total body radioiodine metastatic survey scans.
+These scans check for remnants of the thyroid as well as for any spread of cancer cells.
+You may have these scans more than once to follow treatment progress.